-One of the first things that a hiring manager sees on your resume is your address—it’s usually near the very top!
+One of the first things that a hiring manager sees on your resume is your address (it’s usually right at the top).

-However, in an age when physical mail is becoming passé, how important is it to write your address on your resume?
+However, in an age when physical mail is losing relevance, how important is it to write your address on your resume?

-- Priorities (Are you worried about privacy or security reasons?)
+- Priorities — are you worried about privacy or security?

-- Circumstances (Are you applying from out of town?
-Do you have the space for it?)
+- Circumstances — are you applying from out of town?
+Do you have the space on your resume to include it?

 If you’re not sure what to do, we’ve outlined the pros and cons of putting your addressing on your resume so that you can make the best decision for yourself.